 As a blogger, never put social media before your blog.
 Just like how Youtubers and/or Instagram influencers focus on creating content for these specific platforms, you should focus mostly on your blog.
 The reality is you can lose your social media accounts anytime but you’re solely in charge of what happens to your blog.
 AS a blogger, blogging is your main priority and you need to ensure it stays that way.

 If you’re like me and you create content across all platforms, all of those contents should still come back to your blog.
 I share full reviews of some of my Instagram content as well as blogpost versions of my YouTube videos ,all on the blog.
 That way, my content is “safe” regardless.

 You’d be stuck at your base audience forever if you don’t interact with other people creating similar content.
 Search for more blogs you may like, discover new accounts on social media that pique your interests.
 This helps a lot when it comes to getting new inspiration and motivation to create your own content.

 After discovering blogs/creator accounts you relate with, you should interact with them.
-Leave genuine comments and share your favorite posts from their accounts/blogs.
+Leave genuine comments and share your favourite posts from their accounts/blogs.
 This could lead to their audience checking out your content, thus exposing your content to more people.

 Apart from that, it also helps to build a good blogger rep.

 As a blogger, Instagram and YouTube content creator, I offer a wide range of services specifically tailored for brands and small businesses and I’d love to work with you!

 Like everything else in life, sometimes you need to catch a break and that’s okay!
 However, as a blogger, you should always source for ways to get yourself back into the right headspace.

 Take time off when you need to, we all get burnt out but stop going off for long months.
 You have to feed your readers new articles, and going on long breaks won’t help you write any new content.